Website Usability Testing: Step-by-Step Guide

 FAQ About Usability Testing

-This article will teach you what website usability testing is, what stages it presupposes, and why each website owner must be interested in this practice.
-We’ll also talk about usability research methods, some effective services, and an example of the usability test report.
-All this information will help you better understand the process of website usability testing and know when to conduct it on your own and when to engage UX experts.
+This page will explain what website usability testing is, what phases it requires, and why every owner of a website should be interested in this process.
+We will also discuss some successful services, some useful tools, and a sample of the usability test report.
+All of this knowledge will enable you to grasp the process of website usability testing and determine when to involve UX professionals and when to start your own projects.

-Frequently asked questions from marketers and UX designers:
+Often asked questions from UX designers and marketers:

-• How to write a heading for usability testing of a website?
+• How should a heading for a usability testing of a website be written?

-• What types of website usability testing should I conduct?
+• Which kinds of tests of website usability should I run?

-• How to do usability testing for a website before its redesigned?
+• How can one conduct usability testing for a website prior to being redesigned?

 What is Usability Testing?

-UI design entails creating a product prototype or a visual interface that is likely convenient for users.
-On the other hand, usability testing is the approbation of the product by the target audience or the users who are expected to be interested in the website being launched or the newly created product.
-To better understand the difference between UI and UX, consider these two examples: ketchup bottles and paved paths in a park.
+UI design is developing a visual interface or a product prototype perhaps user-convenient.
+Conversely, usability testing is the approval of the product by the target audience or users expected to be interested in the newly produced good or the launched website.
+These two examples will help you to better grasp the variations between UI and UX: ketchup bottles and park paved walkways.

-According to the designer, a ketchup bottle must have the following properties: it should be compact, fit the user’s hand well, look stylish, and have a cap and a dispenser.
-According to the developer, this is the UI website design – the right product.
-After that, the UI bottle is given to the end-user, who thinks the design is flawed: the bottle is too small and has no flip-lid at the bottom; instead, it has a seemingly useless dispenser at the top of the bottle.
-This is usability testing – a practical assessment of the product’s usability.
+The designer says a ketchup container should be small, fit the hand nicely, look good, have a cap and a dispenser.
+The creator claims that this is the correct UI website design—that of a right product.
+The UI bottle is then handed to the end user, who believes the design is poor: the bottle is too small and lacks a flip-lid at the bottom; rather, it features a presumably useless dispenser at the top of the bottle.
+This is realistic evaluation of the usability of the product.

 The ketchup bottle example demonstrates the difference between UI & UX: